andre-meneses/andre-meneses/README.md

 ### Hi there 👋
 - Computer engineering undergrad at Federal University of Rio Grande do Norte (UFRN).
-- Currently, I am doing research on Machine Learning Models on applied to geophysics problems.
+- Currently, I am doing research on Machine Learning Models applied to geophysics problems.
 - 📫 How to reach me: andre.meneses.110@ufrn.edu.br

 <div align="center">